-The Congressional App Challenge (CAC) is a public effort to encourage kids to learn how to code, through annual district-wide competitions hosted by Members of Congress in their respective districts.
+The Congressional App Challenge (CAC) is a public effort to encourage kids to learn how to code, through annual district-wide competitions hosted by Members of Congress for their district.

-Students in participating districts code original applications for the chance to be selected for recognition by their Member of Congress, win prizes, and have their work put on display in the Capitol Building in Washington, DC.
-The district-wide competitions, now in their third year, take place from June 2018 through October 15, 2018.
-The CAC is executed by the Congressional staff of each participating district, and coordinated by the Congressional Internet Caucus and the non-governmental sponsor of the project, the Internet Education Foundation (IEF).
+Students in districts which are hosting an App Challenge code original applications for the chance to be selected for recognition by their Member of Congress, win prizes, and have their work put on display in the Capitol Building in Washington, DC.
+The district-wide competitions, now in their third year, take place from July through early November.
+The CAC is executed by the Congressional staff of each district which hosts a Challenge, and coordinated by the Congressional Internet Caucus and the non-governmental sponsor of the project, the Internet Education Foundation.

 How to participate:

 - Think of an app you would like to create

 - Design your app

 - Submit anytime between Sept.
 1, 2018 through October 15, 2018.

 The “App” in “Congressional App Challenge” is short for “application.”
 An application is any computer software program written in any programming language, which can run on a variety of platforms such as: